ryanxgraham/adventure-game/README.md

 This project is used to run a simple game, all contained within one Python file.

-I implemented functionality in Python that users a series of functions to walk users through the game, based on their direction of choosing at each point.
+I implemented functionality in Python that uses a series of functions to walk users through the game, based on their direction of choosing at each point.

 ### Prerequesites